ICCID number: What it means and where to find it on an iPhone or Android device

 The first two digits are always “89.”
 This is the major industry identifier (MII), which shows that this product is related to telecommunications.
 This number sets SIM cards apart from other types of chip cards, such as credit cards or ID cards.

-Issuer identifier (II) or mobile network code (MNC) is one to four digits long.
+The issuer identifier (II) or mobile network code (MNC) is one to four digits long.
 This number helps identify which mobile network operator issued the SIM.
 The mobile network code is very important because it helps the SIM connect to the device's home network.

 The last set of digits is the SIM number or the account ID.
-This part of the ICCID is completely unique to each SIM.
+This part of the ICCID number is completely unique to each SIM.

 What is the ICCID number used for?